Bridging Prediction and Intervention Problems in Social Systems: Additional discussion on Background

 \begin{example}[Criminal justice - Further Policy Context for \Cref{ex:justice}] New Jersey's use of risk assessment tools is widely viewed as a success in terms of reducing jail populations (although racial composition of the jail population did not change, dispelling claims of RAI proponents that RAIs operate with ``less racial bias" than judges and therefore might reduce racial disparities) \citep{aclunjJerseyUsed}.
 However, its use of the PSA accompanied earlier commitments to abolish money bail and was generally part of a larger raft of structural reforms \citep{anderson2019evaluation}.
 This question of policy regime and alternatives is essential: California's Proposition 25 would have replaced money bail with pretrial risk assessments, without specific protections on the performance or racial bias of such tools, among other concerns.
 Conversely, new policy mandates declared from executive offices need not be executed if there is wide disagreement among the ranks, i.e. among ``street-level bureaucrats" who make final decisions.
 For this reason, \citep{cowgill2020algorithmic} argues that attempts to embed particular social preferences within algorithmic predictions could backfire if such preferences conflict with final decision-makers, who might ignore such predictions outright. \end{example}

-\begin{example} [Dropout Prediction] \footnote{Adapted in part from \citet{WisconsinDEWS} and \citet{perdomo2023difficult}.
-[Wisconsin Public Schools Dropout Prediction]} Dropout Early Warning System (DEWS) \citep{Knowles2015DEWS} was a risk scoring system designed and implemented by the Wisconsin Department of Public Instruction (DPI) from 2012 to 2023 \citep{WisconsinDEWS}.
+\begin{example} [Wisconsin Public Schools Dropout Prediction] Dropout Early Warning System (DEWS) \citep{Knowles2015DEWS} was a risk scoring system designed and implemented by the Wisconsin Department of Public Instruction (DPI) from 2012 to 2023 \citep{WisconsinDEWS}.
 The system provides educators with risk scores for all middle school students (grades 6-9), generating these predictions using over 40 student features.
 Features include demographic and socioeconomic information (e.g., race, gender, family income), academic performance (e.g., scores on state standardized exams), as well as community-level statistics (e.g., percent of cohort that is non-White and school size).
 The system has two main outputs: 1) the DEWS risk category (low, moderate or high) and 2) the DEWS score (an estimated probability of on-time graduation that takes continuous values between 0 and 1).
 Models are fit by empirical risk minimization on a dataset of a historical cohort of students, and are updated every year.
-While DPI maintains that DEWS dropout predictions ``can lead to critical interventions that prevent students from actually dropping out.'', there has been no prescriptive guidelines provided to schools on how to act on the DEWS scores \citep{feathers2023takeaways} and no systematic data collection on the actual educational interventions applied in response to DEWS. \end{example}
+While DPI maintains that DEWS dropout predictions ``can lead to critical interventions that prevent students from actually dropping out.'', guidelines provided to schools on how to act on the DEWS scores leave out key model information and provide insufficient guidance for interpreting these scores \citep{feathers2023takeaways}.
+There has been no systematic data collection on the actual educational interventions applied in response to DEWS. \end{example}